fabiomarcellusdev/Prompture/templates/docs/START-HERE.md

 - Start each session with fresh context
 - Keep tasks focused and specific
-- Archive summaries after each session
+- Create summaries after each session
 - Update context when switching tasks
 - Track token usage to avoid context loss